rebuke-devour/graphql-SPA/Day_02/homework/readme.md

 ## Submission Guidelines

-- Submit your homework via github issues before the next class starts at 10AM and please don't forget to fill out the form!
+- Submit your homework via the homework submission form pinned to the classroom channel

 ## Etc.